 I am a newly relicensed ham (June 2011) after being out of the hobby for more than 15 years.
 AK4JA is my fourth Amateur Radio license call, starting with my Novice, then Advanced (KF4GT), first Extra class call (WU4Z) -- which expired and was reissued to another ham -- and, of course, my present call.

 Looking for something to "pick up" your ham experience?
-Tired of the ho-hum just-snagged-another-one-with-100-watts-same-old-same-old experience?
+Tired of the ho-hum just-snagged-another-one-with-100/400/1000/1500-watts-same-old-same-old experience?
 One option: try QRP.
 With QRP every contact will be more of a workout, every contact will force you to hone your operating skills, every contact will force you to have more patience, making you to put up better antennas, and study . . . and experiment.
 In the end, when you make the contact via QRP it will probably leave with you a sense of pride that you may have long ago lost, something similar to those first contacts when you first got licensed.
-If you like a challenge, QRP is, to me, a logical progression in ham radio.
+If you like a challenge, QRP is, to me, a logical progression.

 My preferred operating mode is CW at QRP, or QRPp, power levels; second love, newly found, is operating portable using a FT-817ND Yaesu, all band, all mode QRP rig.
 That little rig has been a workhorse and, based on my experience with it so far, I'd buy another one in a heartbeat.
-I also have an FT-897 Yaesu and a Mantiz FX-2 "pocket-sized" portable rig that works great on both 30 and 40 meters.
-Power output on the Mantiz FX-2 is 4 watts on 40 meters, 3 watts on 30 meters.
-It has a digital dial tuning system, memory, built in SWR tester, keyer, and other nice options that make it a nice portable rig at a low cost.
-I've worked European DX with it on 30 meters several times.
+I also have an FT-897 Yaesu that I use mainly for a mobile rig now.
+For a HF mobile rig antenna I use a MFJ "manual screwdriver" model and have been very pleased with it.
+One of my favorite contacts using it was when I worked New Zealand on 30 meters CW one early morning while driving my car down Interstate 75 in central Georgia when I was on a road trip to Florida.

-I try to operate portable on all HF bands.
-Most often you'll find me on in late afternoons and early evenings on 60 meters on 5.3465 MHz "Channel 2", where most of the QRP 60 meter activity is found.
-I am presently working on a QRP WAS and a QRP all USA grid squares on 60 meters.
-I also have already made several 1,000 + mile-per-watt SSB contacts on 60 meters.
-My longest 60 meter, SSB, 1,000 mile-per-watt contact so far was to G0HNW near Leeds, in the UK, on 500 mw (0.5 watt) from Cheaha Mountain near Talladega, AL. That worked out to be over 8,000 miles per watt.
+I have worked all US states on 30 meters CW at QRP power levels.
+I also have made several 1,000 + mile-per-watt SSB contacts on 60 meters.
+My longest 60 meter, SSB, 1,000 mile-per-watt contact so far was to G0HNW near Leeds, in the UK, on 500 mw (0.5 watt) from Cheaha Mountain State Park near Talladega, AL. That worked out to be over 8,000 miles per watt.

 I do a fair amount of digimode work -- mostly PSK31 -- as well, while operating portable.
 Up to this point, I mainly work 10 meters when operating PSK modes.
 One of my favorite PSK31 contacts so far was to an Argentinian ham (LU9DGE) when I worked him on 10 meters while I was running 400 milliwatts.
 That was 4,978 miles on 400 milliwatts, a 12,445 mile-per-watt contact.
-Man, what a thrill!
+A new world record?
+Nope, not hardly but man, what a thrill!

 Update: I just recently made a contact with ZL3KR in New Zealand while running 500 milliwatts on PSK31 which works out to be approximately 16,700 miles per watt, surpassing -- miles per watt wise, that is -- my previous contact with LU9DGE mentioned above.